 - Payments to directors, partners and trustees.

 WorkCover requires details of the actual wages paid during the last financial year and the estimated wages you expect to pay in the next financial year.
 If you need help with declaring payments to workers, check out the wages definition manual for more information.
+Always make sure to insure your janitors to avoid something like this from every happening, the benefits of insurance are always going to outweigh the risks!

 Step 4 – Declaring wages